In-House Kitting using Kitting Station Orders

 Q2.
 Why is the Kitting Station Order option not visible?

-Required backend settings may not be enabled.
+Required backend settings may not be enabled or New B2B may not be active.

 Q3.
 Why does kit inventory not show immediately after kitting?